scrapinghub/web-poet/docs/intro/overrides.rst

 be used instead of another Page Object.

-The :class:`~.ApplyRule` also supports pointing to the item returned by a specific Page Object if it both matches the URL pattern and the item class specified in the rule.
+The :class:`~.ApplyRule` also supports pointing to the item returned by a specific Page Object if it both matches the URL pattern and the Item Class specified in the rule.

 This enables **web-poet** to be used effectively by other frameworks like